figa12/TinkerThursday/OpenMowerLandroid/notes.md

 - Ensure mounting holes fit somewhere we can place a screw in the Landroid
 - How weather resilient must the new box be?
 Original Landroid motherboard is protected by epoxy, but connectors and motors etc are not particularly protected.

+Plan:

+- [ ] Design baseplate for mounting mainboard
+- [ ] Do test 3D print, fit check incl height
+- [ ] Box

+## Charger

+- [ ] How does it work?
+Can we reuse the old basestation?
+- [ ] Why does the old charger not work?

 ## GPS antenna mounting

 Where?
 How?

+## Wires and connectors

+Crimps, connectors, wire lengths, ...

-# TODO
+# Other TODOs

-Buy a crimp tool.
+- Buy a crimp tool.

-4 New screws for battery box.
+- 4 New screws for battery box.

-Hvordan virker charging?
-Kan den nuværende basestation genbruges?

 # Resources
-Landroid-Board: BLDC Motor Controller: https://www.onsemi.com/pdf/datasheet/mc33035-d.pdf
+Landroid-Board: BLDC Motor Controller: https://www.onsemi.com/pdf/datasheet/mc33035-d.pdf NXP application note on BLDC motor control with hall effect sensors: https://www.nxp.com/docs/en/application-note/AN4413.pdf